pionl/laravel-chunk-upload/readme.md

 * **Chunked uploads**
   uses **chunked writing** aswell to minimize the memory footprint
-* **Storing per Laravel Session to prevent overwrite** all TMP files are stored with session token
+* **Storing per Laravel Session to prevent overwrite** all TMP files are stored with session token.
+The JS library must send the **cookies** to successfully work (or you can use browser - with fallback support).
 * [**Clear command and schedule**](#uploads:clear)
   the package registers the shedule command (uploads:clear) that will clear all unfinished chunk uploads
 * **Automatic handler selection** since `v0.2.4` you can use automatic detection selection the handler